Privacy Policy

 • You always have the right to object the processing of your personal data for direct marketing purposes;

 • You have the right to data portability.
 This allows you to transfer, copy or forward personal data smoothly from one controller to another.
+This right can only be exercised if the processing is based on your consent or on an agreement with you.

-2.5.
-WANT TO EXERCISE YOUR RIGHTS, HAVE QUESTIONS OR A COMPLAINT?For the exercise of your rights, for any questions or complaints related to the processing of personal data, you can always contact us:- via email: [email protected]
+For the exercise of your rights, for any questions or complaints related to the processing of personal data, you can always contact us:

-- via letter: Disso Security BV
+Disso Security BV

 FAO: the data protection manager